wp-plugins/tabby-responsive-tabs/readme.txt

 `<?php remove_action('wp_print_styles', 'cc_tabby_css', 30); ?>`

-If you prefer to use an admin page to set some custom styles, you can use the [Tabby Responsive Tabs Customiser plugin](http://cubecolour.co.uk/tabby-reponsive-tabs-customiser/ "Tabby Responsive Tabs Customiser plugin").
+If you prefer to use a settings page in WordPress admin to set some custom styles, you can use the [Tabby Responsive Tabs Customiser plugin](http://cubecolour.co.uk/tabby-responsive-tabs-customiser/ "Tabby Responsive Tabs Customiser plugin").

 = Can I change the responsive breakpoint from the default 767px? =